 With Australia facing an ageing population and rapidly growing rates of chronic disease, Baker IDI's work has never been more important to Australian communities, as well as the global communities in which it operates.

 Baker IDI is well positioned to address these challenges.
 The Institute's highly diverse team includes cardiologists, diabetes physicians, bench-top scientists, epidemiologists, dietitians, psychologists, nurse educators, renal specialists and physical activity experts.
 Together, they are working to translate laboratory findings into new approaches to prevention, treatment and care.

 The Institute's main laboratory facilities are located on the Alfred Medical Research and Education Precinct in Melbourne, Victoria.
-Baker IDI also has a research facility in Alice Springs in the Northern Territory dedicated to Indigenous health, as well as a preventative health research hub in South Australia.
+Baker IDI also has a research facility in Alice Springs in the Northern Territory dedicated to Indigenous health.
 In keeping with a global research agenda, the Institute maintains international partnerships and collaborations in Europe, North America, the Middle East, South Africa and the Pacific.